GM-PHD Filter for Searching and Tracking an Unknown Number of Targets with a Mobile Sensor with Limited FOV: GM-PHD Search and Tracking Algorithm

-We describe our new contributions and refer the reader to Reference~\cite{panta2009data} for a discussion of the other blocks.
-Specifically, we show how to extend GM-PHD to allow for a limited FOV mobile sensor (Section~\ref{subsec:rbe}), how to use GP regression to predict non-linear motion models of the targets (Section~\ref{subsec:rbe}), extracting and managing tracks of individual targets (Section~\ref{subsec:track}), and two heuristic strategies for actively controlling the robot's state (Section~\ref{subsec:planning}).
-In the following, we describe each block in details.
+The structure of the flowchart is similar to Reference~\cite{panta2009data} where the GM-PHD was adopted for multitarget tracking; however, there are key improvements we make to the framework that distinguish it from prior work.
+Specifically, we show \begin{itemize} \item how to extend the GM-PHD to allow for a limited FOV mobile sensor (Section~\ref{subsec:rbe}); \item how to use GP regression to predict unknown motion models of the targets (Section~\ref{subsec:rbe}); \item extracting and managing tracks of individual targets (Section~\ref{subsec:track}); and \item two heuristic strategies for actively controlling the robot's state (Section~\ref{subsec:planning}). \end{itemize}